yale-nlp/TAIL/tail-doc/docs/userguide.md

 ###  Long-context Document Preparation

 To build a benchmark, firstly users need to prepare a long-context document as input.
+TAIL allows users to build benchmarks on any given document, such as patents, papers or financial reports.
 The input text should be constructed to meet the maximum length requirement of the models being evaluated.

 For instance, if users want to generate a benchmark with 128k tokens to evaluate LLMs, input texts that are at least 128k tokens long are needed.
 If the texts users have prepared aren’t long enough to meet the above requirement, we suggest combining multiple shorter texts that are similar to each other.
+For example

 Users should prepare the input document in JSON file, in the format of `[{"text: YOUR_LONG_TEXT_HERE}]`
 ### Benchmark Generation